EMERALD ASH BORER TREATMENT

 No, whereas most boring insects tend to prey upon stressed or weakened trees, emerald ash borer may attack both healthy and stressed trees.
 Typically, a healthy tree will have a better chance of surviving an attack than a weak tree.

-How big of problem is EAB?
+How big of a problem is EAB?

 Huge!
 It is a major problem that should not be ignored.
 The Emerald Ash Borer is now considered the most destructive forest pest ever seen in North America.
 It has killed tens of millions of ash trees in southern Michigan alone.
 Emerald Ash Borers are not an insect that you want to ignore.
 An attack from enough emerald ash borers will easily kill a healthy ash tree.